Vancouver | M.A. and Master of

 Applicants are required to submit the following items to be considered for admission:

-All applicants who meet the minimum requirements in (1) and (2) will be required to interview with a program representative.
-Applicants will be assessed on their academic background, work and/or volunteer experience, fit with university mission and the program of interest.
-Based on the interview, the decision will be (a) direct admission to the graduate program of interest (MIOP), or (b) admission to the Graduate Preparatory Program (GPP) + MIOP or (c) denied admission.
+Applicants who meet the minimum requirements will be required to interview with a program representative.
+The interview will assess the applicant’s academic background, work and/or volunteer experience, alignment with the University mission, and suitability for the program of interest.
+Following the interview, the decision will be either (a) direct admission to the graduate program or (b) denial of admission.

 *Applicants submitting admission documents (transcripts, bank documents, English proficiency scores, etc.) that are found to have been altered or fabricated will be denied admission.
 Denials based on fraudulent documents cannot be appealed.